Jricecake/-Mod-5-Final-Project-Fermentation-App-Front-End/README.md

 Bacterra is a single-page web app made for tracking fermented food projects.
 Users are able to create projects, list ingredients, brine details, and what vessels were used.
 As the projects go on, a timeline is generated where users can keep track of developments with notes on each day.
 Once a project is completed, it is stored in its entirety for a user to reference back should they ever want to recreate it.

 Bacterra's front end is built on React and Redux.
-The backend is build with Ruby on Rails, and can be found [here](https://github.com/Jricecake/Mod-5-Final-Project-Fermentation-App-Back-End).
+The backend is built with Ruby on Rails, and can be found [here](https://github.com/Jricecake/Mod-5-Final-Project-Fermentation-App-Back-End).

 Bacterra is hosted on Firebase at [this link](https://fermer-69f9a.web.app/)